 Cancer of the liver: only 1,1 0,4% vs%.

-- Anal, colorectal, and liver cancer showed increased cumulative incidence over time, but the risk rate trends were stable, so that the researchers attributed the increase of cancer cases that decreased mortality rate, allowing more opportunity being diagnosed with cancer.
+- Anal, rectal, and liver cancer showed increased cumulative incidence over time, but risk-rate trends were stable, so that researchers attributed the increase in cancer cases that decreased the mortality rate, allowing more opportunity to be diagnosed with cancer.

-- Lung cancer, Hodgkin's lymphoma, and melanoma showed decreasing risk rates trends, but the cumulative incidence trends were observed with a view to offset the effects of declining mortality.
+- Lung cancer, Hodgkin's lymphoma, and melanoma showed decreasing risk rates in trends but the cumulative incidence of trends were not observed in order to counterbalance the effects of declining mortality.

-- Lung cancer (incidence) decreased over time among HIV positive and negative people, probably due to a decline in smoking.
+- Lung cancer (its incidence) decreased over time between HIV-positive and negative people, probably due to a decline in smoking.

-"Our approach allowed us to separate the effects of longevity of other risk factors for cancer," Silverberg said.
-"For example, we found that longevity was the main contribution to the increased risk over time for anal cancer, colorectal and liver.
-The risk of other cancers, such as lung cancer, melanoma and Hodgkin's lymphoma, do not appear to increase over time.
-This was possible because the increased risk with longevity was offset by other factors such as, for example, reducing smoking or due to adverse behaviors to sun exposure. "
+"Our approach allowed us to separate the effects of longevity from other cancer risk factors," Silverberg explained.
+"For example, we found that longevity was the main contributor to increased risk over time for anal, rectal and liver cancer.
+The risk of other cancers, such as lung cancer, melanoma, and Hodgkin's lymphoma, do not seem to increase over time.
+This was possible because the increased risk with longevity was offset by other factors such as, for example, smoking reduction or adverse exposure to sun exposure. "

-Non-defining cancers of AIDS in this study were a mixture of those caused by viruses - including anal cancer (HPV) and liver cancer (HBV and HCV) - as well as those where it was not confirmed viral cause, such as melanoma and lung cancer.
-Many individuals co-infected with HIV / HCV are reaching the age at which Hepatocellular carcinoma associated with HCV, a type of liver cancer, which generally develops in old age.
+Non-AIDS-defining cancers in this study were a mix of those caused by viruses - including anal cancer (HPV) and liver cancer (HBV and HCV) - as well as those in which the viral cause such as melanoma and lung cancer were not confirmed.
+Many people co-infected with HIV / HCV are reaching the age at which HCV-related hepatocellular carcinoma, a type of liver cancer, usually develops in advanced ages.

-The reasons for an increased risk of non-infectious causes of cancer in seropositive patients in people on ART is not fully understood, however, residual damage to the immune system that can not reverse even with treatment and chronic inflammation due to low but persistent level of HIV infection may play a role.
-Translator's note (I suffered in life dusa pulmonary embolisms and the first doctor who treated me with respect to this, Dr. Vanessa, who wore with typical sandals of Greek slaves, translated with extreme ease my propensity to clot, given that views , besides the two TEPs, I had about six thrombophlebitis in the legs and arms, due to the invescção HIV that for her, caused a perennial vasculitis that brought the propensity to clot.
-I take two injections of Clexane and a children AAS all the night before bed; nevertheless, I did a small surgery to place a filter in the vena cava and try to come on, you see, approaches zero risk index.
+The reasons for an increased risk of non-infectious cancers in seropositive patients in people on ART are not fully understood, however, residual immune system damage that can not be reversed even with treatment and chronic inflammation due to the low but persistent level of HIV infection may play a role.
+I have suffered from pulmonary embolism in my life, and the first doctor who treated me about this, Dr. Vanessa, who wore sandals typical of Greek slaves, translated with extreme ease my propensity for blood clots. , in addition to the two TEPs, I had about six thrombophlebitis in the legs and arms because of the HIV inves- sion that caused a perennial vasculitis that was prone to clots.
+I take two injections of clexane and a child AAS all the nights before bed, nevertheless I did a little surgery to put a filter in the vena cava and try to approach it, well, approach zero risk index.

-"The cumulative high incidence by age group 75 years for Kaposi's sarcoma, non-Hodgkin lymphoma and lung cancer apoiaim rapid and sustained antiretroviral therapy and smoking cessation," concluded the study authors.
+"The cumulative high incidences by age group 75 years for Kaposi's sarcoma, non-Hodgkin's lymphoma and lung cancer support a rapid and sustained ART and cessation of smoking," the study authors concluded.

-In their discussions the researchers suggest that smokers seropositive can benefit from new guidelines for lung cancer and annual screening with low-dose contrast, computed tomography, as well as expand efforts aimed at smoking cessation.
+In their discussions the researchers suggest that seropositive smokers may benefit from new guidelines for lung cancer and annual screening with a low dose of contrast, computed tomography as well as broader efforts aimed at cessation of smoking.
 Translator's note.
-I would buy champix if he could.
-But the thousand three hundred real !!!
-People with HIV may also need more frequent screening for colon cancer.
+I would buy champix if I could.
+But one thousand and three hundred reais !!!
+People with HIV may also need a more frequent screening for colon cancer.

-About infectious cancer, they stressed the importance of vaccination against universal HBV expanded HPV vaccination to antiviral treatment for hepatitis B and hepatitis C - the latter of which can now be cured with effective and well tolerated treatment with interferon therapies of free drug distribution.
-The higher risk of anal cancer highlights the need for further research about the harms and benefits of anal dysplasia screening (p.
-Ex.
-Pap tests).
-An early therapy antirretrovial sustained and perhaps the only known approach is able to prevent Kaposi's sarcoma and non-Hodgkin's lymphoma, and it can also play a role in the reduction of other cancers related to immunosuppression or inflammation.
+On infectious cancers, stressed the importance of universal HBV vaccination expanded vaccination against HPV to antiviral treatment for hepatitis B and hepatitis C - the latter of which can now be cured with effective treatment and well tolerated with interferon in therapies distribution.
+The increased risk of anal cancer highlights the need to further investigate the damages and benefits of anal dysplasia screening (eg Pap smears).
+An early and perhaps suspected antiretroviral therapy is the only known approach capable of preventing Kaposi's sarcoma and non-Hodgkin's lymphoma, and it may also play a role in reducing other cancers linked to immunosuppression or inflammation.